ggkarabas/CS403-Project3/README.md

 ### Classes

-Classes contain attributes and methods, each defined in a clear, readable manner:
+Classes in DumPy contain attributes and methods, each defined in a clear and readable manner:

 ```dumpy
 class         : (LINECOMMENT | BLOCKCOMMENT) CLASS SPACE NAME COLON INDENT (attribute | method)* DEDENT